chadwcarlson/directus-next/demo/README.md

 - Run `./fleet.sh new "Client 1"` to create a project in the fleet.
 This will only take a moment.
 - Run `./fleet.sh list`.
 You should now see the project listed for your fleet.
 Visit the management console url listed for that command.
 - Run `./fleet.sh init SUBSCRIPTIONID`.
 Initialize Master environment on the current project with the upstream repository and profile name.
 - Run `./fleet.sh initVars SUBSCRIPTIONID`.
-Initialize *project*-wide environment variables according to the fleet configuration.
+Initialize *project*-level environment variables according to the fleet configuration.
 - Run `./fleet.sh redeploy SUBCRIPTIONID`.
 This will redeploy the Master environment, giving you a freshly initialized project now with access to fleet.
 - Run `./fleet.sh createUpdatesBranch SUBSCRIPTIONID`.
 This sets up a dedicated branch for dependency and upstream updates on the project.
+- Run `./fleet.sh addActivityScript SUBCRIPTIONID`.
+This adds the local `slack.js` activity script to the project, which will send slack messages from the dedicated updates branch when a source operation has completed.
+It's at this point where you can enter the Webhook URL of the Slack channel you want notifications to be sent to, which will be added as a *project*-level environment variable.
+- Run `./fleet.sh redeploy SUBCRIPTIONID directus-updates` to update the evironments's access to the new environment variable.

 > **Note:**
 >